Create and Manage a Digital Cookbook and Meal Planning System with Notion

 Recipe Database

-• Name: Name of the recipe
+• Name: The name of the recipe.

-• Category: Type of dish (e.g., breakfast, lunch, dinner)
+• Category: Type of dish (e.g., breakfast, lunch, dinner).

-• Ingredients: List of ingredients required for the recipe
+• Ingredients: List of required ingredients.

-• Cooking Time: Total time required for cooking
+• Cooking Time: Total time required.

-• Source: Source of the recipe (e.g., cookbook, website)
+• Source: Origin of the recipe (e.g., cookbook, website).

 Ingredient Database

-• Category: Type of ingredient (e.g., dairy, vegetables, grains)
+• Category: e.g., dairy, vegetables, grains.

-• Measure: Unit of measurement (e.g., cups, tablespoons)
+• Measure: Unit of measurement (e.g., cups, tablespoons).

 Step 3: Organize Recipes and Ingredients